lucarv/connfac-lab/LAB 4/README.md

 Let's do that first!

-1. SSH into the raspberry pi
+1. SSH into the edge device
 2. Create a folder called iotedge with a file called **pn.json**.
 Run the following commands:
 ```
 > mkdir iotedge